mylxiaoyi/photoconsistency-visual-odometry/trunk/README.txt

     - PCL: http://pointclouds.org/
     - MRPT: http://www.mrpt.org/

 This project includes code developed by the authors of the Libmv library to propagate the image derivatives, needed to integrate the numeric image gradients with the auto-diff framework of Ceres Solver.
-Please see CPhotoconsistencyOdometryCeres.h for their copyright notice.
+Please see sample.h inside the third_party directory for their copyright notice.

 3. Installation:
 ----------------